liamzdenek/ferment-ai/memory-bank/progress.md

 3. **Runtime Components**: We have implemented the core runtime components:
    - `Journal`: Central source of truth for the system (as a pure runtime component, not a Construct)
-   - `RuntimeModule`: Interface for runtime modules that bind to the journal
+   - `RuntimeModule`: Interface for runtime modules with a single initialize function
+   - `createStandardRuntimeModule`: Helper function to create a standard runtime module
-   - `ModuleProcessor`: Processes constructs and creates runtime modules
+   - `createCoreConstructsRuntimeModule`: Function that creates a runtime module for core constructs
    - `HttpApplication`: HTTP API for the system

 4. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.